cbcrg/tcoffee/docs/tcoffee_installation.rst

 Automated installation
 ----------------------
 We now recommend that you use the automated installer provided for Unix or Linux platforms.
-You first have to download any T-Coffee installer from the T-Coffee website.
+You first have to download the T-Coffee installer corresponding to your system from the T-Coffee website and then follow the adequate procedure.

 Unix/Linux
 ^^^^^^^^^^
 ::

-   rpm -i <rmp>
+   rpm -i <rpm>

 You need to have: gcc, g77, CPAN and an internet connection and your root password.
 You will also need the two following perl modules: LWP and XML::Simple.
 These are needed if you want to use the web services provided by the EBI via REST (http://www.ebi.ac.uk/Tools/webservices/tutorials/02_rest)